difflab-ucalgary/Meps-Optimizer/README.md

 - **Sketching the Desired Shape of the Sensor**: Once the muscles are selected, the desired shape of the sensor can be indicated by sketching over the canvas area.

+    \item \emph{}:Once the weights are set, the user selects the "Generate Electrodes" button to create the sensor with the electrodes laid out accordingly.
+If the user has specified the desired shape of the sensor, then the electrodes a laid out within the shape.
+However, if the shape has not been specified, then the optimizer, generate a layout that is commensurate with the input from the "Area Weight" slider.
+A higher are weight indicate a larger size while a lower weight indicates a smaller size.
+    If the user wants to generate another layout, he can click the "Reset" button, re-adjust his weights and generate a new layout.
+The granularity of the desired result can be chosen by adjusting the parameters in the "Annealing Parameters" interface.

+    \item \emph{Exporting and Fabrication}: Once the sensor layout is generated, it can be exported as an SVG file.
+The exported SVG file contains the alignment markers which the users can utilize for aligning the generated sensor layout with the body location.
+To support our \textit{designer-in-loop} philosophy, the user has the freedom to fine-tine or adjust the generated design using a standard vector graphics editor.

 - **Setting the Weights**:Once the shape has been indicated, the weights to indicate the trade-off between the modalities needs to be entered.
 The optimizaiton weights can be provided in through the sliders present in the "Optimization Weights" panel.

+- **Generating the Sensor Layout**: Once the weights are set, click "Generate Electrodes" button to create the sensor.
+If an input shape is provided, then click the "Generate For Shape" button to create the layout within a given input shape which has been sketched However, if the shape has not been specified, then the optimizer, generate a layout that is commensurate with the input from the "Area Weight" slider.
+Higher the value of the "Area Weight" slider, more the priority given to shrink the sensor size.